fbpx

 Should Churches Pursue Excellence in All Things?

-A phrase I hear from time to time at churches is to do all things with excellence.
+A phrase I hear from time to time at churches is pursuing excellence in all things.
 Other churches don’t speak this directly, but they do understand it.

 One reason for this may be pure, to give God our best.
 Or the motive may be practical, to provide a quality program for an increasingly entertainment-minded public.